 Former Rio de Janeiro governor tells judge he paid US$2 million bribe to host 2016 Olympics

-RIO DE JANEIRO: The former governor of Rio de Janeiro state said in court testimony on Thursday (Jul 4) that he paid US$2 million to buy votes to ensure the sprawling Brazilian seaside city would be chosen to host the 2016 Olympic Games.
+RIO DE JANEIRO: The former governor of Rio de Janeiro state said in court testimony on Thursday that he paid US$2 million (1.59 million pounds) to buy votes to ensure the sprawling Brazilian seaside city would be chosen to host the 2016 Olympic Games.

 Sergio Cabral told a judge the money went to Lamine Diack, the former president of the International Association of Athletics Federations (IAAF) and was used to buy as many as nine votes.
 It was not immediately possible to reach Diack or his legal team on Thursday night.